mobinasri/flagger/test_wdls/toil_on_slurm/README.md

 Creating json for HG002_hifiasm_chr15_only_test_reads_bam
 ```

-It has created 7 different input json files each of each contain a different combination of parameters.
-For example we take a look at the content of one json file for example
+It has created 7 different input json files each of which contains a different combination of parameters.
+For example we take a look at the content of one json file:
 ```
 cat HG002_hifiasm_chr15_only_test_secphase_and_md_tag_long_read_aligner_scattered.json
 {